canonical/real-time-ubuntu-docs/docs/how-to/modify-kernel-boot-parameters.rst

 Depending on the underlying boot mechanism, there are multiple ways to pass command line parameters to the kernel:

 * For Raspberry Pi, jump to :ref:`raspberry-pi`.
-* Ubuntu Core uses GRUB but provides a different interface for modifying kernel boot parameters; scroll down to :ref:`ubuntu-core`.
+* Ubuntu Core uses GRUB but provides a different interface for modifying kernel boot parameters; scroll down to :ref:`ubuntu-core-kernel-cmdline`.
 * Continue reading for systems that use the :ref:`GNU GRUB bootloader <grub-bootloader>`.

 .. _grub-bootloader: